yoursunny/NDNts/packages/ws-transport/README.md

 if (process.env.CI) { process.exit(0); }

 // Create a WebSocket face.
-// Unless otherwise specified, the face is added to the default Forwarder instance.
+// Unless otherwise specified, the face is added to the default logical forwarder.
-// You may set an alternate Forwarder instance in the first argument.
+// You may set an alternate logical forwarder in the first argument.
 //
 // A route for "/" prefix is added automatically.
 // You may customize the route prefixes via addRoutes property in the first argument. const uplink = await WsTransport.createFace({}, "wss://hobo.cs.arizona.edu/ws/");

-// Construct an Endpoint on the default Forwarder instance. const endpoint = new Endpoint();
+// Construct an Endpoint on the default logical forwarder. const endpoint = new Endpoint();

 // We can now send Interests and retrieve Data.